Skold vs. KMFDM

 Skold vs. KMFDM is a full-length album featuring Sascha Konietzko of KMFDM and Tim Sköld.
 The album consists of two versions of 11 different songs — each appearing as the original version and a shorter "interlude" version.
-The album was released on February 24, 2009 on KMFDM Records exclusively through the band's KMFDM Store.
-It has since been made available for download elsewhere.
+The album was released on 24 February 2009 on KMFDM Records exclusively through the band's KMFDM Store.
+It has since been made available for download elsewhere, minus the interludes.

 The artwork for the album's cover was created by artist Kevin Marburg, formerly of the bands Diatribe and SKOLD.